Enelg52/OffensiveGo/README.md

 ## About Golang

 - **Simpler syntax**: Go's syntax is simpler and easier to learn compared to Rust, which has a steeper learning curve.
 - **Garbage collection**: Go uses garbage collection, which makes memory management easier for developers.
-Rust, on the other hand, uses a borrow checker to enforce memory safety, which can be more difficult to work with.
 - **Cross-platform support**: Go has excellent cross-platform support and can be compiled to run on a wide range of platforms, including Windows, Linux, and macOS.
 Rust also has good cross-platform support, but its compilation process can be more complex.
-- **Goroutine**: Concurrency
+- **Goroutine**:  Goroutines are lightweight threads of execution that enable concurrent programming in Go, making it easy to write efficient, safe, and scalable concurrent programs, allowing for non-blocking concurrent execution and communication via channels.

 **OPSEC Consideration & Caveats of Golang**

 Go binaries generally have no installation dependencies, compiler statically links Go runtime and needed packages.
 Static linking results in larger binaries

+Avoid buffer overflows: Buffer overflows occur when a program writes data beyond the end of a buffer, which can lead to memory corruption and potentially allow attackers to execute arbitrary code.
+To avoid buffer overflows, use Go's built-in safe string manipulation functions, such as copy() and append(), and avoid using unsafe pointer arithmetic.

 ### Installation